-Steel articles which are not protected on the surface can get serious damages because of various environmental conditions such as rain, snow, wind and extreme temperatures.
+Steel objects, which are not protected on the surface, can get serious damages because of various environmental conditions such as rain, snow, wind, and extreme temperatures.
 These adverse environmental conditions convert iron into iron oxide and corrode steel with consequent increase in volume and decrease in strength.
-To avoid environment conditions acting on the steel surface various protective surface coatings are used.
-Out of the different types of surface coatings, galvanizing is most popular and reliable.
+To avoid environment conditions acting on the steel surface, various protective surface coatings are used.
+Out of the different types of surface coatings, galvanizing is a very popular and reliable surface coating.

 Process of galvanization